-- (4) The department, in consultation with the board, shall ensure that a release or reentry plan is complete or near completion when the offender has served at least eighty percent of his or her sentence.
-For purposes of this subsection, release or reentry plan means a comprehensive and individualized strategic plan to ensure an individual's safe and effective transition or reentry into the community to which he or she resides with the primary goal of reducing recidivism.
-At a minimum, the release or reentry plan shall include, but not be limited to, consideration of the individual's housing needs, medical or mental health care needs, and transportation and job needs and shall address an individual's barriers to successful release or reentry in order to prevent recidivism.
-The release or reentry plan does not include an individual's programming needs included in the individual's personalized program plan for use inside the prison.
-However, the department shall include in the release or information plan regarding the individual's progress the individual's personalized program plan for use inside the prison. - (5)(a) The department shall make treatment programming available to committed offenders as provided in section 83-1,110.01 and shall include continuing participation in such programming as part of each offender's department-approved personalized program plan developed under subsection (1) of this section. - (b) Any committed offender with a mental illness shall be provided with the community standard of mental health care.
-The mental health care shall utilize evidence-based therapy models that include an evaluation component to track the effectiveness of interventions. - (c) Any committed offender with a mental illness shall be evaluated before release to ensure that adequate monitoring and treatment of the committed offender will take place or, if appropriate, that a commitment proceeding under the Nebraska Mental Health Commitment Act or the Sex Offender Commitment Act will take place. - (6)(a) Within thirty days after any committed offender has been paroled, all available information regarding such parolee shall be reviewed and a case plan document shall be drawn up and approved by the department.
-The document shall specifically describe the approved case plan and the specific goals the department expects the parolee to achieve.
-The document shall also contain a realistic schedule for completion of the approved case plan.
+2 (4) The department, in consultation with the board, shall ensure that a release or reentry plan is complete or near completion when the 3 4 offender has served at least eighty percent of his or her sentence.
+For reentry 5 of this subsection, release or plan purposes means а comprehensive and individualized strategic plan to ensure an individual's 6 safe and effective transition or reentry into the community to which he 7 or she resides with the primary goal of reducing recidivism.
+At a 8 9 minimum, the release or reentry plan shall include, but not be limited to, consideration of the individual's housing needs, medical or mental 10 health care needs, and transportation and job needs and shall address an 11 individual's barriers to successful release or reentry in order to 12 prevent recidivism.
+The release or reentry plan does not include an 13 individual's programming needs included in the individual's personalized 14 program plan for use inside the prison.
+However, the department shall 15 16 include in the release or reentry plan information regarding the individual's progress on the individual's personalized program plan for 17 use inside the prison.
+18

+19 (5)(a) The department shall make treatment programming available to 20 committed offenders as provided in section 83-1,110.01 and shall include 21 continuing participation in such programming as part of each offender's 22 department-approved personalized program plan developed under subsection 23 (1) of this section.

+(b) Any committed offender with a mental illness shall be provided with the community standard of mental health care.
+The mental health care shall utilize evidence-based therapy models that include an evaluation component to track the effectiveness of interventions.

+(c) Any committed offender with a mental illness shall be evaluated before release to ensure that adequate monitoring and treatment of the committed offender will take place or, if appropriate, that a commitment proceeding under the Nebraska Mental Health Commitment Act or the Sex

+1 Offender Commitment Act will take place.

+(6)(a) Within thirty days after any committed offender has been 2 paroled, all available information regarding such parolee shall be 3 4 reviewed and a case plan document shall be drawn up and approved by the 5 Division of Parole Supervision.
+The document department shall specifically describe the approved case plan and the specific goals the 6 department division expects the parolee to achieve.
+The document shall 7 also contain a realistic schedule for completion of the approved case 8 9 plan.
 The approved case plan shall be developed with the active participation of the parolee.
-During the term of parole, the parolee shall comply with the approved case plan and the department shall provide programs to allow compliance by the parolee with the approved case plan.
+During the term of parole, the parolee 10 shall comply with the approved case plan and the department division 11 shall provide programs to allow compliance by the parolee with the 12 13 approved case plan.

-Programming may include, but is not limited to:
+14 Programming may include, but is not limited to: